 While tile and other hard flooring can look terrific, spending long hours working in such kitchens eventually takes a toll on joints.
 If that type of flooring is your preference, you can add matting in high work areas to offer relief.
 A current trend, wide-plank hardwood, is a return of a classic.

 6. Effective, Attractive Lighting

-While modern kitchen makeovers involve a lot of time and expense, the end result is a kitchen you’ll love and a true investment in your home.
-The upgrades you make will have a significant impact on the price you can list at later down the line.
+While modern kitchen makeovers involve time and expenditure, the end result is a kitchen you’ll love and a true investment in your home.
+The upgrades you make can have a significant impact on the price you list at later down the line.